 EDUC 880 Educational Leadership Practicum (3 credits)

-The emphasis of this course is placed on the integration of prior course work and work-place experience necessary for the preparation of the educational leader who intends to serve in higher education, K-12 public education, private schools, charter schools, international schools, for-profit schools, or educational consulting firms.
-This course is designed for students to apply knowledge acquired from prior core and concentration courses through a mentored practicum experience.
-Two sections of the course are typically offered.
-In the K-12 section, the course will provide for reflective experience in various leadership functions including: finance, law, curriculum, assessment, planning, human resources, communication, student development, advancement, marketing, community relations, or governance.
-Seventy hours of extended practicum hours are required for students pursuing the Superintendent Letter of Eligibility.
-The higher education section focuses on higher education teaching, introducing university teaching as a profession and vocation.
-Students will examine critical issues in higher education, historically and currently, explore pedagogy and practice teaching skills appropriate to various institutional settings, populations and methods of delivery.
-Ultimately, students will be prepared to define their own philosophy of teaching, develop effective teaching skills and artistry, and plan to navigate a university career.
-15 hours of on-site field work/ internship are required.
+This course is designed for students to apply knowledge acquired from prior core and concentration courses to a mentored practicum experience of leadership through the scholarship of teaching.
+The emphasis will be on teaching in higher education with implications for teaching at other academic levels.
+Students will be introduced to teaching in general and to university teaching as a profession and vocation.
+Students will examine critical issues in education, historically and currently, explore pedagogy and practice teaching skills appropriate to various institutional settings and populations, and methods of delivery.
+Ultimately, students will be prepared to define their own philosophy of teaching and scholarship, develop effective teaching skills and artistry, and formulate a plan for navigating a university career.
+Fifteen hours of on-site field work/ internship are required.